Send code to Stata from Atom. This package supports Windows, MacOS, and Linux.

 Important: You cannot click anywhere while your command is being pasted to Stata.
 This package works on Linux by copying and pasting your commands (minus comments) to the Stata window, so if you click back in Atom while it's pasting, your commands will be pasted back into Atom and may crash Atom.

 Code can be run using either the Command Palette or with keyboard shortcuts.

 To open the Command Palette, press cmd-shift-P / ctrl-shift-P, and then start typing

 Stata Exec.
 The available commands will be shown in the drop-down menu.

-The following are the default keyboard shortcuts (Mac/Linux).
+The following are the default keyboard shortcuts (Mac / Windows and Linux).
 These can be personalized in your

-shift-ctrl-R: send program definition under current cursor.
+shift-cmd-R / shift-ctrl-R: run program definition under current cursor.
 If there exists

 program drop on the line before